vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-multi-az-nsx.md

 You can use one of the following methods to install Harbor:

 - [Tanzu Kubernetes Grid Package deployment:](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html)** VMware recommends this installation method for general use cases.
 The Tanzu packages, including Harbor, must either be pulled directly from VMware or be hosted in an internal registry.
 - [VM-based deployment using docker-compose:](https://goharbor.io/docs/latest/install-config/installation-prereqs/) VMware recommends using this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-restricted environment, and no pre-existing image registry exists to host the Tanzu Kubernetes Grid system images.
 VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or Internet-less deployments.
 Do not use this method for hosting application images.
-- [**Helm-based deployment to a Kubernetes cluster:](https://goharbor.io/docs/latest/install-config/harbor-ha-helm/) This installation method might be preferred by customers with Helm configured.
-Helm deployments of Harbor are only supported by the open source community and not by VMware Global Support Services.
+Harbor registry is being shipped with TKG binaries and can be download from [here](https://customerconnect.vmware.com/en/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).

 If you are deploying Harbor without a publicly signed certificate, you must include the Harbor root CA in your Tanzu Kubernetes Grid clusters.
 For more information, see [Trust Custom CA Certificates on Cluster Nodes](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-cluster-lifecycle-secrets.html#trust-custom-ca-certificates-in-new-clusters-6).

-To configure  TKG2 cluster with private container registry, see [Integrate TKG 2 cluster with container registry](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-tkg/GUID-EC2C9619-2898-4574-8EF4-EA66CFCD52B9.html).
+To configure  TKG cluster with private container registry, see [Integrate TKG 2 cluster with container registry](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-tkg/GUID-EC2C9619-2898-4574-8EF4-EA66CFCD52B9.html).

 ## Scale a Tanzu Kubernetes Grid Cluster